-The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (dollar amount the property has decreased) from the current cost.
+The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (the dollar amount the property has decreased) from the current cost.

 Here are a few more tips when taking an inventory of your personal property:

-- Keep sales receipts and attach to your personal property inventory list.
+- Keep sales receipts and attach them to your personal property inventory list.